gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 OpenZeppelin contracts are audited by a professional community.
 Those contracts are not audited here.

 Before deployment the contract _MUST_ be deployed on Ropsten with limited timers in order to test all periods in pre-prod environment.
 The pre-prod deployment should be the same for prod, with different parameters and network (mainnet).

-Two critical parts have been found.
-The code _MUST_ be updated as consequence.

 **The code require in general a little bit more comments, especially around public functions** for opening more the contract to the public, it will facilitate investors confidence on the Token and the Sale.